How does this medication work? What will it do for me?

 Each hard, size 00 gelatin capsule, with the opaque blue cap marked in black ink "LDK 150MG" and opaque white body with "NVR" marked in black ink, contains 150 mg of ceritinib.
 Nonmedicinal ingredients: colloidal anhydrous silica, L-hydroxypropylcellulose, magnesium stearate, microcrystalline cellulose, and sodium starch glycolate; capsule shell: gelatin, indigotine (E132), and titanium dioxide (E171); printing ink: black iron oxide.

 How should I use this medication?

 The usual recommended dose of ceritinib is 450 mg (3 × 150 mg capsules) taken by mouth once a day.
-Take this medication at the same time each day.
+Take this medication at the same time each day, with food.
 Your doctor may adjust your dose depending on how you tolerate ceritinib.
 Swallow the capsules whole – do not crush, dissolve, or open them.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.

 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is less than 12 hours until your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication in its original package, at room temperature, protect it from light and moisture, and keep it out of the reach of children.